-Paragraph 7.1. is completed, to read:
+Paragraph 7.1., amend to read:

-7.1.
+"7.1.
 Parameters defining the engine family

 The engine family, as determined by the engine manufacturer shall comply with paragraph 5.2. of Annex 4.
-In case of a dual-fuel engine, the engine family shall also comply with the

-In case of a dual-tuel engine, the engine family shall also comply with the additional requirements of paragraph 3.1.1. of Annex 15.
+In case of a dual-fuel engine, the engine family shall also comply with the additional requirements of paragraph 3.1.1. of Annex 15."

-Paragraph 7.2. is completed, to read :
+Paragraph 7.2., amend to read:

-7.2 Choice of the parent engine
+"7.2.
+Choice of the parent engine

 The parent engine of the family shall be selected in accordance with the requirements set out in paragraph 5.2.4. of Annex 4.

-In case of a dual-fuel engine, the parent engine family shall also comply with the additional requirements of paragraph 3.1.2. of Annex 15.
+In case of a dual-fuel engine, the parent engine family shall also comply with the additional requirements of paragraph 3.1.2. of Annex 15."